WilliamC07/APCS-FinalProject/README.md

 ### 1/14/19
 #### William
 * Added dependencies for the project (now includes all the Google API and lanterna).
 You can just use the bash script to compile and run the program
+### 1/15/19
+#### William
+* Able to connect to Google API and view sheets
+* Cleaned up run.sh (script to compile and run).
+Bash no longer checks for number of arguments, the actual java program does now.
+Can compile with dependencies (lanterna and all the Google API jars).
+* General documentation (missing javadoc from earlier methods).
+Not fully completed yet.